Continuing Education Activity

-Dementia is the commonly used term for Diagnostic and Statistical Manual 5 edition (DSM 5) major neurocognitive disorders, which have diverse etiologies but are all characterized by functionally impairing decline in one or more cognitive domains, such as attention, executive function, memory, or language, as determined by both history and objective deficits on bedside cognitive assessments and/or formal neuropsychological testing.
-While the presence of cognitive impairment is necessary and sufficient for a diagnosis of dementia, associated neuropsychiatric symptoms (known collectively as behavioral and psychological symptoms of dementia, or BPSD) are prevalent and can significantly impact the prognosis and management of dementia.
+Dementia is the colloquial term that denotes the nosological distinction of major neurocognitive disorder in Diagnostic and Statistical Manual 5 edition (DSM 5).
+Dementia refers to a collection of symptoms stemming from a broad array of etiologies precipitating in functionally impairing cognitive decline.
+While the presence of cognitive impairment is necessary and sufficient for a diagnosis of dementia, associated neuropsychiatric symptoms -known collectively as behavioral and psychological symptoms of dementia, or BPSD - are prevalent and can significantly impact the prognosis and management of dementia.
 For this reason, DSM 5 requires clinicians to specify whether BPSD is present and to specify the degree of severity; for example, a diagnosis of Alzheimer's dementia might be coded as “major neurocognitive disorder due to Alzheimer's disease, with behavioral disturbances, severe.”

 BPSD includes emotional, perceptual, and behavioral disturbances that are similar to those seen in psychiatric disorders.
 It may be clinically useful to classify them into five domains: cognitive/perceptual (delusions, hallucinations), motor (e.g., pacing, wandering, repetitive movements, physical aggression), verbal (e.g., yelling, calling out, repetitive speech, verbal aggression), emotional (e.g., euphoria, depression, apathy, anxiety, irritability), and vegetative (disturbances in sleep and appetite).

-There is no single etiology for BPSD, which is best understood using a biopsychosocial model that attributes neuropsychiatric symptoms to interactions between an individual’s biology, prior experiences, and current environment.
-Dementia-related agitation, disinhibition, and psychosis are associated with volume reductions and decreased metabolism in the orbital and dorsolateral prefrontal cortex, anterior cingulate, insula and temporal lobes (middle portion) – parts of the brain that mediate emotional regulation, self-awareness, and perception; and apathy is associated with small vessel white matter disease.
+There is no single etiology for BPSD.
+Instead, a biopsychosocial model has been proposed that attributes neuropsychiatric symptoms to interactions between an individual’s biology, prior experiences, and current environment.
+Dementia-related agitation, disinhibition, and psychosis are associated with volume reductions and decreased metabolism in the orbital and dorsolateral prefrontal cortex, anterior cingulate, insula and temporal lobes – parts of the brain that mediate emotional regulation, self-awareness, and perception; and apathy is associated with small vessel white matter disease.
 BPSD has also correlated with alterations in cholinergic, noradrenergic, dopaminergic, serotonergic, and glutamatergic neurotransmission.
 This evidence is preliminary and primarily relates to Alzheimer’s disease, but supports some of the pharmacotherapies currently used to treat BPSD.

 A review addressing non-biological determinants of BPSD identified pre-morbid neuroticism (a personality trait characterized by a tendency to respond to challenges with exaggerated negative emotions such as anxiety, depression, and anger), pre-morbid post-traumatic stress disorder, problematic caregiver communication styles, and environmental factors (e.g., sensory over- or under-stimulation, or surroundings that are too hot, cold, or loud) also contribute to BPSD.
 From a theoretical perspective, three main categories of environmental contributions have been described: unmet needs (e.g., for food, fluid, companionship), behavioral/learning (e.g., when unwanted behavior is unwittingly reinforced, such as by providing attention when a patient calls out), and patient-environment mismatch (e.g., when a caregiver’s expectations exceed a patient’s capability).